phanx-wow/PetBattleAutoForfeit/trunk/README.txt

   Usage
   =========

-  Type “/pbaf to open the options pane, or browse to it in the game’s Interface Options window.
+  Type “/pbaf” to open the options pane, or browse to it in the game’s Interface Options window.

   You can specify the minimum quality to consider an upgrade (eg. if you are only interested in rares) and how many levels higher a wild pet must be to be considered an upgrade at the same quality.

   Language Support
   ====================

   BetterBattlePetTooltip is compatible with all game localizations.

-  The options are translated into English.
+  The options are translated into English and French.

-  If you have translations for another language, post a comment on the download page.
+  If you have translations for another language, post a comment on the WoWInterface download page.

   Feedback
   ============

-  Post a comment on the download page.
+  Post a comment on the WoWInterface download page.

   Please *do not* contact me by email or PM about bugs, suggestions, questions, or other addon feedback.
 Use the public comment page.